-Cataracts are a clouding of the lens of the eye.
-Early signs include cloudy vision, difficulty seeing at night, light sensitivity, and seeing excessive glare.
-As the condition progresses, eyesight in the affected eye will be impaired.
+Cataract surgery is a popular treatment for cataracts, a condition that clouds the eye’s lens.
+Early signs of cataracts include cloudy vision, difficulty seeing at night, light sensitivity, and seeing excessive glare.
+Left untreated, a cataract typically worsens over time and impairs eyesight in the affected eye.

 General Questions About Cataract Surgery

 Cataract surgery can be frightening if you don’t know what to expect.
-The best thing you can do before your procedure is to arm yourself with information.
+The best thing you can do before your procedure is conduct research.
 Here are some general answers about cataract surgery.